fazzam12345/PetroSEG-v2/README.md

 ---

 ## Acknowledgments 🙏
-This code is a modified version of the project [pytorch-unsupervised-segmentation](https://github.com/kanezaki/pytorch-unsupervised-segmentation) by kanezaki.
+This code is inspired from the project [pytorch-unsupervised-segmentation](https://github.com/kanezaki/pytorch-unsupervised-segmentation) by kanezaki.
 The original project is based on the paper "Unsupervised Image Segmentation by Backpropagation" presented at IEEE ICASSP 2018.
 The code is optimized for thin section images and microscopy analysis.

 ---